RandyRDavila/GraffitiAI/README.md

 ## Acknowledgments

-GraffitiAI is inspired by the pioneering work of GRAFFITI and built using the ideas of *TxGraffiti*.
+GraffitiAI is inspired by the pioneering work of GRAFFITI and built using the ideas of *TxGraffiti* and the *Optimist*.

 ### Author